-For the study programme's examination the Master of Science degree is awarded.
+For the study programme's examination the Master of Arts degree is awarded.

 - 5. The award ceremony takes place at a time decided by the institute. - 6.
 The certificates of students whose performance has been extraordinary will state the distinctions referred to below.
+Students will be awarded the distinction 'cum laude' if they meet the following criteria: The average of all portfolio assessments is a score of 8 higher. - 7.
+The Executive Board reports to DUO the students that have passed the examination of the study programme.